Accelerator and Brake: Dynamic Persuasion with Dead Ends: More on the Arrow-Pratt Coefficients of Risk Aversion

 \item Suppose $R(w,t)\geq R(v,t)$ for all $t\in[\underline{t},\bar{t}]$.
 Then if $F^*$ is the optimal policy, information disclosure in this interval must be one-shot; that is, there exists $\hat{t}\in[\underline{t},\bar{t}]$ such that $dF^*(t)=0$ for all $t\in[\underline{t},\bar{t}]\setminus\{\hat{t}\}$. \end{itemize} \end{A.lemma}

 Lemma \ref{thelemma} provides necessary conditions for the solution to problem (\ref{eq.generalproblem}).
-As discussed in the main context, (\ref{eq.generalproblem}) can be interpreted in a contract-theoretical manner such that the principal bargains with the agent in both the mean and risk of the stopping time.
+As discussed in Section \ref{ssec:acc}, \eqref{eq.generalproblem} can be interpreted in a contract-theoretical manner such that the principal bargains with the agent in both the mean and risk of the stopping time.
 Thus, if $R(w,t)\leq R(v,t)$, the agent is relatively more sensitive to the risk dimension than the principal, and therefore the principal ``buys'' a larger average stopping time by increasing risk.
-That is, if $dF(t)>0$ but the constraint is slack, the principal can always benefit from (i) increasing risk by splitting $F^*$ at $t$ and (ii) increasing the average stopping time entirely.
-Assumption \ref{A.separable} guarantees the new policy can be implementable for all $t\in[0,T]$.

-We must notice that this result does not necessarily result in a gradual disclosure.
+That is, if $dF(t)>0$ while the constraint is slack, the principal can always benefit from (i) increasing risk by splitting $F^*$ at $t$, and (ii) a later average stopping time.\footnote{We must notice that this result does not necessarily result in a gradual disclosure.
 It only states that the rent is zero at all dates where information is disclosed, but does not claim the support of the optimal disclosure.
-The optimal disclosure may be constituted by a set of disrupt disclosure points, and the rent of the dates in the gaps can be strictly positive.
-However, the specific settings in all the existing works, including ours, are able to guarantee that there is no gap between disclosure points.
+The optimal disclosure may be constituted by a set of discrete disclosure points, and the rent of the dates in the gaps can be strictly positive.
+However, in the proof of Theorem \ref{thetheorem}, we show that in our specific setting, there is no gap between disclosure points.}

-Alternatively, if $R(w,t)\geq R(v,t)$ the agent is relatively less sensitive to the risk dimension than the principal, the principal can ``buy'' a reduction in risk by sacrificing the average stopping time.
-To show this formally, suppose an optimal policy $F^*$ discloses information more than once over an interval $[\underline{t},\bar{t}]$.
+Alternatively, the agent is relatively less sensitive to the risk dimension than the principal when $R(w,t)\geq R(v,t)$, the principal can ``buy'' a reduction in risk by sacrificing the average stopping time.
+Formally, suppose an optimal policy $F^*$ discloses information more than once over an interval $[\underline{t},\bar{t}]$.
 Our proof proceeds in two steps.
 First, we show that the local certainty equivalence in $[\underline{t},\bar{t}]$ according to the risk attitude of the principal is also implementable.
 This policy, by construction, yields the same payoff to the principal as $F^*$.
-Second, we show that because the principal is more sensitive to the risk of stopping time ($R(w,t) \geq R(v,t)$), the new one-shot policy can be further delayed while still satisfying the agent's incentive constraints.
+Second, we show that because the principal is more sensitive to the risk of stopping time, the new one-shot policy can be further delayed while still satisfying the agent's incentive constraints.
 Since the principal's payoff $w(\cdot)$ is increasing, this delay constitutes a strict improvement, which contradicts the optimality of the original multi-point policy $F^*$.